axr/website-data/pages/resources/tutorials/a-fancy-button/content.md

 ### More bells and whistles

-Alright, let's round it off: we're going to round those pointy corners and add borders to give it some volume.
+Alright, let's round it off: we're going to round those pointy corners and add strokes to give it some volume.

 Add the following to the `fancyButton` object definition: